SRTS Long Call Strategy

 SRTS thesis for this long call

-The market-implied 1-standard-deviation range for SRTS extends from approximately $0.67 on the downside to $5.39 on the upside.
+The market-implied 1-standard-deviation range for SRTS extends from approximately $0.59 on the downside to $5.11 on the upside.
 A SRTS long call expresses a directional view that the underlying closes above the strike plus premium at expiration, ideally with implied volatility holding or expanding to preserve extrinsic value through the hold period.
-Current SRTS IV rank near 70.81% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on SRTS at 271.60%.
+Current SRTS IV rank near 56.26% is mid-range against its 1-year distribution, so the IV signal is neutral; the long call thesis on SRTS should anchor more to the directional view and the expected-move geometry.
 As a Healthcare name, SRTS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SRTS-specific events.

 SRTS long call positions are structurally bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SRTS positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SRTS alongside the broader basket even when SRTS-specific fundamentals are unchanged.
 Long-premium structures like a long call on SRTS are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current SRTS chain quotes before placing a trade.